 Pre-production: Shaping the Game

-During pre-production, the team begins to flesh out the game design by developing the storyline, designing characters, and mapping out the game mechanics.
-To get a feel for how the game will look, the team creates concept art, storyboards, and sketches.
-This stage sets the tone and direction of the game and lays the foundation for production.
+During pre-production, the development group begins to flesh out the game design by creating a storyline, designing characters, and outlining the gameplay mechanics.
+To gain a sense of how the game appears, the team does concept art, storyboards, and sketches.
+This stage establishes the tone and direction of the game and builds the groundwork for production.

 Prototyping (if desired)